HGX-Team/data/emails/eu/README.md

 # Email_eu

 We use two email hypergraphs, email-enron and email-eu.
-The Email-enron dataset is provided by Chodrow and Mellor (2020).
 We consider each email as a single hyperarc.
 Specifcally, the head set is composed of the receiver(s) and cc-ed user(s), and the tail set is composed of the sender.
 The Email-eu dataset is from SNAP (Leskovec and Krevl 2014).
 The original dataset is a dynamic graph where